kidz55/todoList/README.md

 I made sure to inform the user when the data is synchronised with the backend.

+I avoid useless calls, for example when a user save a task without editing, I will not make the call.

 I made sure that the components respect the single responsability principle.

 Components are also not connected to the redux-store. which make them easily reusable or integrable in a component library